Morris House Rolls (Parker House Rolls)

 8. Place towel back over loaves and let rise until doubled, about 30-45 minutes.

 9. When loaves have risen, bake for about 30 minutes.
-They should sound hollow when tapped on the bottom or the internal temperature should read about 205°F / 96°C.
+They should sound hollow when tapped on the bottom or internal temperature should read about 205°F / 96°C.

 Jenny's Notes: